userfrosting/UserFrosting/_raw/navigating-userfrosting.md

 ## Front Controllers and the Slim Microframework

-If you're coming from a previous version of UserFrosting, you've probably that the flow of the code has changed substantially.
+If you're coming from a previous version of UserFrosting, you've probably noticed that the flow of the code has changed substantially.
 In particular, we now use a [**front controller pattern**](https://en.wikipedia.org/wiki/Front_Controller_pattern), also known as a URL router, which creates a layer of abstraction between the URL that you visit (for example, http://mysite.com/dashboard) and the code that gets run.

 If you're new to PHP, you've probably been using the **one-url-one-file** scheme.
 This means that, in the document root of the filesystem on your server (for example, `/~alexw/dev/htdocs/`), you create `.php` files that correspond to the URLs that users of your site can visit.
 So, you might have a file `/~alexw/dev/htdocs/command-center.php`, and then you visit `http://localhost/command-center.php` to see the output of this script.